 What is a CCBHC?

 CCBHCs were established by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) as part of a national effort to promote comprehensive care that meets the unique needs of individuals with serious mental illness and addictions.
 Nationally, CCBHCs provide access to 24/7 crisis services, as well as an integrated approach that includes behavioral and physical healthcare services.
 Congress funded a grant program to help states and providers implement technology and services to build on this effort.
-CHR was the recipient of one of these grants for a total of $4.0 million over two years and is currently applying for a second grant.

-What does this distinction mean?
+What does the CCBHC distinction mean?

 It means that you, our friends and donors, are supporting a non-profit that is on the leading edge of behavioral healthcare innovations, as recognized by SAMHSA.
-It also means that your generous donations will help us to continue developing life-saving services for children, families and adults in our state
+It also means that your generous donations will help us to continue developing life-saving services for children, families and adults in our state.

 CCBHCs and FQHCs: